VendelinSlezak/BleskOS/README.md

 **Update 18**
 - Multiple improvements of Document editor, now it can show ODT files with different font size, emphasis, color or background color.
 You can check actual state in thread https://github.com/VendelinSlezak/BleskOS/discussions/71

-**Update 17**
-- Improvements of Document editor
-- It is possible to copy content of viewed document by CTRL+C

 ## How to try BleskOS